OpenZeppelin/ethernaut/client/src/gamedata/en/descriptions/levels/instances.md

 You can see who the owner of the ethernaut contract is.

 #### 6. Get test ether
 To play the game, you will need test ether.
-The easiest way to get some testnet ether is via [this](https://faucet.rinkeby.io/), [this](https://faucets.chain.link/rinkeby) or [this faucet](https://faucet.paradigm.xyz/).
-Those are Rinkeby faucets where the game was originally deployed.
-If you're on a different network be sure to find your test money needed to run the game.
+The easiest way to get some testnet ether is via a valid faucet for your chosen network.

-Once you see some ether in your balance, move on to the next step.
+Once you see some coins in your balance, move on to the next step.

 #### 7. Getting a level instance
 When playing a level, you don't interact directly with the ethernaut contract.
 Instead, you ask it to generate a **level instance** for you.
 To do so, click the blue button at the bottom of the page.
 Go do it now and come back!